Table of Contents:

 SCHMIDT: And while the rule says you can do anything you want to with your 20 percent time, these people are computer scientists and engineers, they’re not going to veer too far away from their core business and that is the genius of 20 percent time.

 HOFFMAN: The tendency of high-performing employees to use their 20% time productively is the well-documented genius of the program.
-But there’s also a hidden genius of 20 percent time.
+But there’s also a hidden genius 20 percent of the time.
 It allows reasonable employees to defy unreasonable managers.
 And this institutionalized defiance can help balance the power and keep high-performing employees engaged during challenging times.

 SCHMIDT: So the interesting thing about 20 percent time is although it’s reported as you get to spend one day doing whatever you want, what it really served was a check and balance on the power of the engineering management over the subject.
-So if an employee is under pressure, the manager says you’ve got to work harder you’ve got to give me everything you have.
+So if an employee is under pressure, the manager says you’ve got to work harder, you’ve got to give me everything you have.
 That employee can legitimately look that boss in the eye and say I’ll give you 100 percent of my 80 percent time.
 And that simple principle, which never really happens in practice, but it’s understood, empowers the employee with both dignity but also some choices.

 And many of the founders, co-founders that I’ve worked with are in the latter category.
 They recognize how it can be important and a critical, cohesive factor but they don’t know where to start.

 Reed Hastings, the founder & CEO of Netflix has strong feelings about company culture.
 His first startup, Pure Software, sold for $750 million, so it was successful from an objective standpoint.
-But he shared with Reed Hoffman that it failed when it came to company culture.
+But he shared with Reid Hoffman that it failed when it came to company culture.
 And when he started Netflix he wanted to correct that mistake and we get to some of the concrete corrections and where you can find a lot more about the specifics of that but here first, how Reid would sum it up.

 HOFFMAN: So Reed made a very typical mistake in his first company.
 He thought he could solve his company’s problems just by working harder.
 But hard work isn’t enough; and more work is never the real answer.
 To succeed as you scale, you have to leverage every person in the organization.
 And to do that, you have to be very intentional about how you craft the culture.
 This was exactly the lesson Reed took from Pure Software.
 Their management decisions had created a culture that rewarded the wrong behavior and retained the wrong employees.

 REED HASTINGS: Well the mistakes in Pure was that every time we had a significant error, sales call didn’t go well, a bug in the code, we tried to think about in terms of what process could we put in place to ensure that this doesn’t happen again and thereby improving the company.
 And what we failed to understand is by dummy proofing all the systems that we would have a system where only dummies wanted to work there, which was exactly what happened.
-And so the average intellectual level fell and then the market changed as it inevitably does in that case it was C++ to Java but it could be anything.
+And so the average intellectual level fell and then the market changed as it inevitably does.
+In that case it was C++ to Java but it could be anything.
 And we were unable to adapt to it because we had a bunch of people who valued following the process rather than the first principle thinking.

 HOFFMAN: Notice Reed’s double insight here.
 Pure software couldn’t adapt because they had the wrong employees.
-And they had the wrong employees because of management decisions that explicitly selected for those employees.
+And they had the wrong employees because of management decisions that were explicitly selected for those employees.
 It was an insight that catapulted him.

 FERRISS: What Reed learned from his first company was that culture directly impacted both who worked in a company, and how well they performed.
-At Netflix , he knew he’d need people who could adapt with the times as technology changed, as it very often, and I should say, always does, and they went from a company that mailed DVDs to a company with streaming video and original content.
+At Netflix, he knew he’d need people who could adapt with the times as technology changed, as it very often, and I should say, always does, and they went from a company that mailed DVDs to a company with streaming video and original content.

-The whole story is definitely worth hearing in the entire unedited version that is found on the Masters of Scale podcast, but here we’ll stay focused on how this realization affected Netflix ’s culture and hiring practices.
+The whole story is definitely worth hearing in the entire unedited version that is found on the Masters of Scale podcast, but here we’ll stay focused on how this realization affected Netflix’s culture and hiring practices.
 When Reed thought about growing the Netflix team, he already had a very clear idea of who he needed.
 Here’s Reid Hoffman to explain what Reed Hastings did next:

 HOFFMAN: Reed’s knowledge of history, the changing nature of technology and the historical moment he was in, led to the understanding that he would need people to change with the times.
 People who can rip up a process and return to the first principles of delivering entertainment by any means necessary, whether it’s horseback, mail, fiber optic cable — or maybe in the future Elon Musk’s neural lace.
 Regardless, you need people who can change the business model, fast.